top of page

 Please note symptoms that require immediate medical attention are (call 000 or 112):

 Well that's a wrap for part 1 of our backbending series.
 As you can see there's quite a lot to it!
-Join us over the next few weeks as we breakdown the rest of the backbend & delve into a range of conditioning exercises to help you bring out your best backbend.
+Join us on the blog as we breakdown the rest of the backbend over part 2 and 3 of our backbend series

 Lacking flexibility or experiencing difficulty with your backbending?